avinashkarn/avikarn.com/_posts/2020-08-30-ImputationAccuracy.md

 <br>

-In this tutorial, I am only showing how one can evaluate the imputation accuracy in TASSEL GUI using `LinkImpute (LD kNNi) imputation algorithm.
+In this tutorial, I am only showing how one can evaluate the imputation accuracy in TASSEL GUI using `LinkImpute (LD kNNi)` imputation algorithm.
 In my research experince, I have worked with genotype data of maize, teosinte, soybean, and grapes, and <a href="https://www.g3journal.org/content/5/11/2383.short">LinkImpute</a> has been an efficient imputation algorithm with low imputation error rate.

+{: .box-note}
-However, I strongly suggest to try other imputation methods and compare their error rates, which can be easily done in TASSEL GUI software by following the below steps:
+<i class="fa fa-commenting" aria-hidden="true"></i> **Note:** I strongly suggest to try other imputation methods and compare their error rates, which can be easily done in TASSEL GUI software by following the below steps:

 - `Import` your genotype data (VCF, Hapmap and other formats)
 - `Mask` about 1-10% of the genotype data using `Mask Genotype` plugin under `Data`